 Regardless of their stereotypes, as workers, they’re relatively the same.

 In 2018, 79% of Millennials ages 22 to 37 and 77% of Gen X-ers the same age in 2002 reported working for their current employer at least 13 months.
 About half of both groups said they’d been with their employer for at least 5 years.

-In terms of entering the workforce, the unemployment rate was especially high for America’s youngest adults in the years just after the recent recession.
-This still has an impact on Millennials and continues to impact their future earnings and wealth.
-Though this may change as Boomers begin to retire.
+In terms of entering the workforce, the unemployment rate was especially high for America’s youngest adults in the years just after the Great Recession.
+Then came the pandemic.

 According to CNBC poll, 59% of older millennials have had their income impacted by the pandemic.
 Out of the 1,000 respondents between the ages of 33 and 40, 23% have had their hours reduced, 15% had wages reduced, and 11% were laid off.
 Fifteen percent found themselves working more hours than before.